Container clear up continues across the South - Updated 15.01.2026 @11:45

-Another major clean-up is underway along the south coast after more shipping containers washed ashore.
+A major clean-up is continuing along the Sussex coast, after shipping containers washed up on several beaches, spilling their contents.

-It’s believed the containers came from cargo ships that lost loads near the Isle of Wight during Storm Goretti last week.
+They’re believed to be among 24 containers lost from two cargo ships near the Isle of Wight during Storm Goretti last week.

 Sue Hickey from Keep East Preston Tidy is angry that this is the second time this has happened in recent weeks, she says: "This hasn't happened on this scale before, so there must be something happening on container ships that would be my guess.